All Episodes

 They only ever talk about throwing more money at it.

-Except to the extent that they claim the money will fix it.
+They never talk about fixing it, except to the extent that they claim the money will fix it.

-But it hasn't, and it won't.
+But it hasn't and it won't.

 Because the education system in most of the states, the federal government, is flawed structurally.